-Verisk Analytics reported solid third-quarter 2020 results, with earnings and revenues surpassing the Zacks Consensus Estimate.
+Verisk Analytics reported better-than-expected second-quarter 2022 results, wherein both earnings and revenues surpassed the Zacks Consensus Estimate.

-Adjusted earnings per share (excluding 29 cents from non-recurring items) of $1.53 beat the consensus mark by 9.1% and rose 17.9% on a year-over-year basis.
-The upside can be attributed to cost discipline in the business, coronavirus-led reduction in travel expenses and lower average share count
+Adjusted earnings per share (excluding 29 cents from non-recurring items) of $1.53 beat the consensus mark by 7.8% and grew 30.8% on a year-over-year basis.
+The upside was backed by organic growth within the business, lower provision for income taxes, decreased interest expenses and a fall in average share count.

-Revenues of $702.7 million beat the consensus estimate by 1.5% and increased 7.6% year over year on a reported basis and 3.6% on an organic constant-currency (cc) basis.
+Revenues of $746.3 million beat the consensus estimate by 0.1% but decreased 0.2% year over year on a reported basis and 5.3% on an organic constant-currency (cc) basis.
 The decline in revenues was primarily due to the sale of environmental health and safety business (3E) and Verisk Financial Services.

-Insurance segment revenues totaled $498.6 million, up 6.3% year over year on a reported basis and 5.2% in organic cc.
+Insurance segment revenues totaled $610 million, up 10.9% year over year on a reported basis and 6.4% on an organic cc basis.

-Within the segment, underwriting and rating revenues of $347.9 million rose 11.3% on a reported basis and 6.5% in organic cc.
-The upside was primarily driven by an annual increase in prices derived from the continued enhancements of the solutions’ contents within the industry-standard insurance programs, sale of expanded solutions to existing customers in commercial and personal lines, and contributions from catastrophe-modeling services.
-These increases were partially offset by a decrease in certain transactional revenues.
+Within the segment, underwriting and rating revenues of $437.8 million rose 12.8% on a reported basis and 7.1% on an organic cc basis.
+The upside was primarily driven by an annual increase in prices derived from the continued enhancements of the content of solutions within our industry-standard insurance programs as well as the sale of expanded solutions to the existing customers in commercial and personal lines.
+In addition, extreme event and life solutions contributed to growth.

 Balance Sheet and Cash Flow

-Verisk exited third-quarter 2020 with cash and cash equivalents of $309.4 million compared with $204.4 million at the end of the prior quarter.
-Long-term debt was $2.69 billion compared with $2.65 billion at the end of the prior quarter.
+Verisk exited second-quarter 2022 with cash and cash equivalents of $480.7 million compared with $397.9 million at the end of the prior-year quarter.
+Long-term debt was $2.34 billion, flat with the prior-year quarter’s level.

-The company generated $207.1 million of cash from operating activities and capex was $65 million.
-Free cash flow was $142.3 million.
+Verisk generated $130.2 million of cash from operating activities while capex was $69.2 million.
+Free cash flow was $61 million.

-Including the accelerated share repurchase settled in the third quarter of 2020, the company repurchased nearly 0.3 million shares at an average price of $180.97, for a total cost of $325 million for the second quarter of 2022.
+In the reported quarter, VRSK bought back 1.6 million shares at an average price of $208.18 for a total cost of $325 million for the second quarter of 2022.
 As of Jun 30, 2022, VRSK had $707.5 million remaining under its share repurchase authorization.

 How Have Estimates Been Moving Since Then?

-At this time, Verisk has an average Growth Score of C, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Verisk has a subpar Growth Score of D, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Verisk has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.